KelpyShades/folio/content/posts/free-first-charge-later-business-model.md

 ---
 title: "Free First, Charge Later: Why the Habit Model Breaks at Scale"
-description: "What our team missed about free-then-charge: payment has to be earned before it is asked for, and habit is not evidence of value."
+description: "A realization, not yet a decision: habit is not evidence of value, and the paid tier has to be new value worth paying for before any habit exists."
 date: "August 31, 2026"
 readTime: "5 min read"
 ---